sacramento-state-biology-collections/sacramento-state-biology-collections.github.io/content/research/pwa.md

 ---

-MPAs are built using multiple HTML pages and use JavaScript to dynamically update the page.
+MPAs are built using multiple HTML pages and JavaScript to dynamically update the page.

 > Pros
 > - Mostly full-page updates.